 Evergon (b.
 1946, Niagara Falls, ON, Canada) lives and works in Montréal.
 He holds an MFA from the Rochester Institute of Technology and his work has been the subject of numerous major solo exhibitions.
 His work is found in private and public collections in Canada, the United States and internationally, including the National Gallery of Canada, The Photographer’s Gallery, the Canada Council Art Bank, the Musée national des beaux-arts du Québec, the Montreal Museum of Contemporary Art, the Princeton Collection, the Vancouver Art Gallery and the Winnipeg Art Gallery.

 Jean-Jacques Ringuette (b.
 1961, Trois-Rivières, QC, Canada) is a Montréal-based photographer whose work has been shown throughout Europe, the United States and Canada.
 He holds an MFA in Photography from Concordia University and his work is found in numerous private collections, as well as the Musée national des beaux-arts du Québec.

-Evergon and Ringuette have been working together since 2015 under the name Chromogenic Curmudgeons (Celluloso Evergonni and Gigi Angeletti) and their work was first shown at Galerie Trois Points in Montréal in 2016.
+Evergon and Ringuette have been working together since 2015 under the name Chromogenic Curmudgeons and the duo were recently featured in the 35th Anniversary issue of Blackflash.